 The Master of Science (MS) programs offer a vibrant, challenging course of study that prepares graduates for practice in diverse health care settings.

 The Doctor of Nursing Practice (DNP) program is designed for experts in specialized advanced nursing practice.
 Coursework focuses on innovative and evidenced-based practice, reflecting the application of research findings.
-Please note that admission for the DNP program is on hold until the Fall 2023 semester.
+Please note that admission for the DNP program is on hold until the Spring 2024 semester.

 Our faculty members are committed to advancing excellence in nursing.
 Representing a broad range of specialty areas, our faculty are board members of state and national nursing associations, and they are frequently published in leading nursing journals.
 Along with facilitating progress toward national health goals and initiatives, our faculty are active in research and policy issues at the state and national level.